Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

 restriction on how a :term:`resource` is implemented; a developer can implement them as he wishes.
 One common pattern used is to persist all of the resources, including the root, in a database as a graph.
-The root object is a dictionarylike object.
-Dictionarylike objects in Python supply a ``__getitem__`` method which is called when key lookup is done.
-Under the hood, when ``adict`` is a dictionarylike object, Python translates ``adict['a']`` to ``adict.__getitem__('a')``.
+The root object is a dictionary-like object.
+Dictionary-like objects in Python supply a ``__getitem__`` method which is called when key lookup is done.
+Under the hood, when ``adict`` is a dictionary-like object, Python translates ``adict['a']`` to ``adict.__getitem__('a')``.
 Try doing this in a Python interpreter prompt if you don't believe us: